-- (a) the Group's retained profits and cash flow; - (b) the Group's actual and projected business and financial performance; - (c) the Group's projected levels of capital expenditure and other investment plans;

-- (d) the Group's working capital requirements and general financial condition; - (e) the ability of the subsidiaries to declare and pay any dividends to the Company; - (f) restrictions on payment of dividends imposed on the Group (such as by the banking facilities); and - (g) the general economic and business conditions in countries in which the Group operates.
+- (a) the Group's retained profits and cash flow; - the Group's actual and projected business and financial performance; (b) - (c) the Group's projected levels of capital expenditure and other investment plans; - (d) the Group's working capital requirements and general financial condition; - (e) the ability of the subsidiaries to declare and pay any dividends to the Company; - (f) restrictions on payment of dividends imposed on the Group (such as by the banking facilities); and - the general economic and business conditions in countries in which the Group operates.

-However, subject to the above factors, the Directors intend to recommend and distribute dividends of not less than 40.0% of the net profit of the Group attributable to the Shareholders of the Company for FY2024 (the "Proposed Dividend") as the Company wishes to reward the Shareholders for participating in the Group's growth.
-The foregoing statement on the Proposed Dividend is merely a statement of the Company's present intention and shall not constitute a legally binding obligation on the Company or a legally binding statement in respect of its future dividends and may be subject to modification (including reduction or non-declaration thereof) in the Directors' sole and absolute discretion.
+However, subject to the above factors, the Directors intend to recommend and distribute dividends of not less than 40.0% of the net profit of the Group attributable to the Shareholders of the Company for financial year ended 31 December 2022 and financial year ending 31 December 2023 (collectively, the "Proposed Dividends") as the Company wishes to reward the Shareholders for participating in the Group's growth.
+The foregoing statement on the Proposed Dividends is merely a statement of the Company's present intention and shall not constitute a legally binding obligation on the Company or a legally binding statement in respect of its future dividends and may be subject to modification (including reduction or nondeclaration thereof) in the Directors' sole and absolute discretion.
 Notwithstanding the foregoing, any pay-out of dividends would be clearly communicated to Shareholders via announcements released on SGXNET.

-The Board has recommended the payment of a final cash dividend of 1.80 Singapore cents per share for FY2024, subject to the approval of the Shareholders at the upcoming AGM, which together with the interim dividend of 0.90 Singapore cents per share paid in September 2024, amounts to a total dividend of 2.70 Singapore cents per share for FY2024, represents about 44.4% of the Group's net profit attributable to the Shareholders of the Company for FY2024.
+The Board has recommended the payment of a final cash dividend of 1.20 Singapore cents per share for FY2022, subject to the approval of the Shareholders at the upcoming AGM.